 2. From one winter sport to another, sledding offers free chills and thrills for every age!
 There are several approved sledding hills in the city, so there’s sure to be one near you.
 (Did you ever go sliding on a garbage bag or cardboard box?
 It gives new meaning to budget-friendly.)

 3. The Calgary Public Library always has programs and events happening, from Family Storytime to Teens Create, plus registered events for all ages.
-Or just check out one of the Early Learning Centres and cuddle up to read some good books.
+Or just check out one of the Early Learning Centres and cuddle up to read some good books or play some games.

 6. Many businesses offer free activities or make-and-take events for kids.
 The days and times vary, but check out our Make and Take Guide to find something.
-For example, Indigo has a free LEGO Botanicals Make and Take on February 8, 2025, and the LEGO Store has a free build on February 9, 2025.
-And the Home Depot Kids’ Workshops are so much fun — you just have to register early to get a spot.
-(Registration for the next one opens on February 10, 2025.)
+The Home Depot Kids’ Workshops are so much fun — you just have to register early to get a spot.
+(Registration for the next one opens on February 16, 2026.)

 7. Some days, you just need to stay inside.
 Shopping Mall play areas offer free kids’ fun, no matter the weather!
 Sometimes you have to book ahead, though.
 And don’t forget your socks!

-8. If you’re looking for a warm place where you can get out of the house and just let your brain relax, see what’s playing for the Cineplex Family Favourites on Saturday morning.
-Most Saturdays you can see a family-friendly movie for only $3.99 a ticket.
+9. If you’re looking for a warm place where you can get out of the house and just let your brain relax, see what’s playing for the Cineplex Family Favourites on Saturday morning.
+Most Saturdays, you can see a family-friendly movie for only $3.99 a ticket.

-10. All Sport One City originally started as a way for adults to try new sports for free.
+11. All Sport One City originally started as a way for adults to try new sports for free.
 But now they’ve added family sessions!
-The event runs from February 8 – 17, 2025, and registration opens on February 3, 2025.
+The event runs from February 7 – 16, 2026, and registration opens in early February.

 Whatever works for your family, have fun and make great memories this winter.
 When in doubt, check out the Family Fun Calgary Cheapies & Freebies category for inspiration.
 Stay warm and stay healthy, Calgary!